 Zack has been a certified American Red Cross Water Safety Instructor (WSI) for the last seven years.
 He has have taught all levels of the American Red Cross swimming program, but most of his experience is with Pre-School Level 3 (3-5 year-olds) and Learn-to-Swim Levels 3-5 (10 to 17 years old).
 However, he is eager to teach any skill level or age group and can readily adapt his lessons to fit individual needs.

+Fran has been teaching swimming at Penn for 15 years (she started teaching at the former pool at Hutchinson).
+Now a high school teacher, Fran has also taught Water Aerobics, Parent-Infant class and Adult Beginner class.
+She also coaches a middle school team in Villanova and coached the high school team at String Theory High School in Philadelphia.
 Some of Fran's strengths as an instructor are working with adults who fear the water, working with parents, and teaching runners and people who practice yoga how to be better swimmers.
-She also loves teaching flip turns.
-Although she enjoys working primarily with adults, she works with swimmers of any ability level.
+She also likes teaching flip turns.
+Although she primarily works with adults, she works with swimmers of any age and ability level.

 Rob is an artist, yogi, vegetarian, cycletarian and veteran swim instructor.
 He loves to share his love of the water with everyone from infants to adults, brand new beginners to competitive and advanced swimmers.
 He believes that comfort leads to confidence, and confidence leads to greater comfort.
 He works at making his classes fun, and progressive from any starting point.

 Georgia is from Denver and has taught swimming for two years in Colorado and is excited to be continuing here at Penn.
 She loves teaching breaststroke and her favorite part about being a swim instructor is watching how people improve.
 A fun fact about Georgia is that she really loves Broncos football!

 Mary Anne L